ghost-him/ghost-him/README_en.md

 *   🎓 I am currently a graduate student.
 *   🔬 My research focuses on AI in oceanography, remote sensing image processing, and analysis.
-*   💻 I am passionate about coding and will continue to share my projects and learning progress on GitHub.
 *   ✍️ I document and share my latest study notes and insights on my [**personal blog**](https://www.ghost-him.com/).
 Welcome to visit!
 *   🌱 **A brand new project is in the works, stay tuned!**
 *   🕒 **Update Frequency:** I update every weekend, or whenever I have free time (●'◡'●)